EU leaders to press Hungary on Ukraine funding deal – DW – 01/31/2024

 EU leaders to press Hungary on Ukraine funding dealJanuary 31, 2024

-As Russian attacks continue, Ukraine is running out of funds to keep its economy afloat and deliver key services such as running hospitals or schooling children.
+As Russian attacks continue, Ukraine is running out of funds to keep its economy afloat and deliver key services such as running hospitals or keeping schools open to teach children.
 The last round of European Union (EU) financial aid for Kyiv was disbursed in December, and there is no guaranteed EU funding on the horizon.
-A plan to secure €50 billion ($54.1 billion) to tide Ukraine over until 2027 through EU budget support remains deadlocked, after Hungary vetoed the agreement in December.
+A plan to secure €50 billion ($54.1 billion) to tide Ukraine over until 2027 through EU budget support remains deadlocked after Hungary vetoed the agreement in December.

-Now EU leaders are gathering in Brussels to try and hash out a deal on Thursday.
-"The level of nervousness is quite high," a senior EU official said ahead of the meeting, noting there was mounting "frustration" toward Hungary from many of the bloc's other member states.
+EU leaders will gather in Brussels to try and hash out a deal on Thursday.
+"The level of nervousness is quite high," a senior EU official said ahead of the meeting, noting there was mounting "frustration" toward Hungary from many of the bloc's 26 other member states.

 What are Hungary's objections?

 Hungarian Prime Minister Viktor Orban has rarely shied away from being cast as an EU outlier.
-While the bloc has consistently condemned and sanctioned Russia for its full-scale invasion of Ukraine, Orban drew criticism from some EU counterparts when he was pictured shaking hands with Russian President Vladimir Putin just last October.
+While the bloc has consistently condemned and sanctioned Russia for its full-scale invasion of Ukraine, Orban drew criticism from some EU counterparts when he was pictured shaking hands with Russian President Vladimir Putinin October.

-The Hungarian leader has stalled agreements on EU sanctions against Moscow as well as deals to support Ukraine on several occasions.
-He has also called for Kyiv to lay down arms and accept a ceasefire.
+The Hungarian leader has delayed agreements on EU sanctions against Moscow as well as deals to support Ukraine on several occasions.
+He has also called for Kyiv to lay down arms and accept a cease-fire.

-While other EU leaders stress the need to shore up Ukraine's financial security to send a message to Russia that the bloc will stay the course with Kyiv, Orban has publicly opposed long-term funding.
+While other EU leaders have stressed the need to shore up Ukraine's financial security to send a message to Russia that the bloc will stay the course with Kyiv, Orban has publicly opposed long-term funding.

 "We do not know what's going to happen in Ukraine in the next three or four months," he told the French weekly news magazine Le Point on Tuesday.